 Blaženka Perica and Janka Vukmir Fantasizing – Dislocating

 It does not, however, hurt to ask: Daydreams – about what?
 Dislocations – of what, and in relation to what?
 One can daydream about dislocation from reality, but also about some other (past or future) reality.
-We can dislocate ourselves into the imagination, but also within the reality itself.
+We can dislocate ourselves into the imagination, but also within reality itself.

 In the light of these considerations, the primary interest of art today, and therefore of this Salon, turned out to be the communicative value/role of art in its various manifestations within the social reality as well as the necessity of questioning the effectiveness, possibilities, and even meaningfulness of the communicative potential of art.
-In this process, vectors are of alternating directions: from dealing with the culture of memory to the utopias and visions of the future.
+In this process, vectors are in alternating directions: from dealing with the culture of memory to the utopias and visions of the future.

-Hence, we conceived the exhibition as a space of dialogue, for imagining changes, making suggestions, social criticism, raising issues of urban topography and “activating the symbolic order” within and outside the institutional context.
+Hence, we conceived the exhibition as a space of dialogue, for imagining changes, making suggestions, social criticism, raising issues of urban topography, and “activating the symbolic order” within and outside the institutional context.

 From the submitted proposals (as many as 150!) on the given topic, we selected the ones that focused on the positioning of urban issues, both Split’s and general ones, and the way they are, through art, present in the social fabric of the city.
-In 22 locations around the city, and even outside Split, 55 projects were realized in the broadest imaginable scope of art media: from conventional drawing, through painting and sculpture, then sculpture in its various postmodern interpretations, through installations, performances, photography and photo installations, various audio and/or visual works, animations, to the works created due to collecting data from the Internet, created in public spaces, which can be of various duration, from the time-based ones to the ones that have a chance to last forever.
+In 22 locations around the city, and even outside Split, 55 projects were realized in the broadest imaginable scope of art media: from conventional drawing, through painting and sculpture, then sculpture in its various postmodern interpretations, through installations, performances, photography, and photo installations, various audio and/or visual works, animations, to the works created due to collecting data from the Internet, created in public spaces, which can be of various duration, from the time-based ones to the ones that have a chance to last forever.

-Such different approaches to strategies and media of artistic production have resulted in the selection of many and varied spaces for the realization of the project: from Diocletian’s cellars, Galić Salon, Multimedia Cultural Centre Split, Split City Museum, Art Gallery Cafe, and other, public spaces, the ones in the urban tissue of the city, such as the Riva waterfront and some city streets, as well as the media spaces, which were seen as a medium of public advertising and the press, and public institutions that are not directly related to the concept of culture and cultural production, but are related to a broader social significance and general public.
+Such different approaches to strategies and media of artistic production have resulted in the selection of many and varied spaces for the realization of the project: Diocletian’s cellars, Galić Salon, Multimedia Cultural Center Split, Split City Museum, Art Gallery Cafe, and other, public spaces, the ones in the urban tissue of the city, such as the Riva waterfront and some city streets, as well as the media spaces, which were seen as a medium of public advertising and the press, and public institutions that are not directly related to the concept of culture and cultural production, but are related to a broader social significance and the general public.

-The collaboration between the professors and students from the Academy of Fine Arts and the Salon organizer, the Croatian Association of Visual Artists – Split, has resulted in a new practice of team interactive working process, the results of which can be seen in the Academy building and several other university institutions, such as the building of the Faculty of Civil Engineering and Architecture, the School of Medicine, Faculty of Law and Faculty of Economics, the workshop in the Multimedia Cultural Centre, but also in places other than Split, such as the Community Space for Retired People in Supetar, Brač.
+The collaboration between the professors and students from the Academy of Fine Arts and the Salon organizer, the Croatian Association of Visual Artists – Split, has resulted in a new practice of team interactive working process, the results of which can be seen in the Academy building and several other university institutions, such as the building of the Faculty of Civil Engineering and Architecture, the School of Medicine, Faculty of Law and Faculty of Economics, the workshop in the Multimedia Cultural Center, but also places other than Split, such as the Community Space for Retired People in Supetar, Brač.